vdesabou/kafka-docker-playground/README.md

 * [JMS Client](other/jms-client)
 * [RBAC with SASL/PLAIN](environment/rbac-sasl-plain) RBAC with no SSL encryption, SASL/PLAIN authentication
 * [Audit Logs](other/audit-logs)
+* [Confluent REST Proxy Security Plugin](other/rest-proxy-security-plugin) with SASL_SSL and 2WAY_SSL Principal Propagation

 ## [CP-Ansible Playground](other/cp-ansible-playground)